Developing co-ordinated community-based care services to support people from being in hospital

 Listening to local people

-On 4 October 2025 we attended Ageing well - festival in Bexley which gave us the opportunity to listen to local people and hear their stories and their views in Community-based are services.
+In October 2025 we attended the Ageing Well festival in Bexley which gave us the opportunity to listen to local people and hear their stories and their views in community-based care services.

 Next steps